laura-architecture/experiments/Empirical-evaluation/README.md

 Dear Researcher,

-This repository was created to make available the systematic protocol spreadsheet related to the "5.
-Related works" section of the study:
+This repository was created to make available the spreadsheet containing all raw data, tables and some graphics, without exposing confidential data, related to paper:
 "LAURA architecture: Towards a simpler way of building Situation-Aware and Business-Aware final WSN/IoT Applications" which will be submitted to the Journal of Systems and Software.